Women in the Victorian era: Victorian women's fashion

 Fashion trends, in one sense, travelled "full circle" over the course of the Victorian era.
-The popular women's styles during the Georgian era, and at the very beginning of Victoria's reign, emphasised a simple style influenced by flowing gowns worn by women in Ancient Greece and Rome.
+The popular women's styles during the Georgian era, and at the very beginning of Victoria's reign, emphasized a simple style influenced by flowing gowns worn by women in Ancient Greece and Rome.
 The Empire waist silhouette was replaced by a trend towards ornate styles and an artificial silhouette, with the restrictiveness of women's clothing reaching its low point during the mid-century passion for narrow corseted waists and hoop skirts.
 The iconic wide-brimmed women's hats of the later Victorian era also followed the trend towards ostentatious display.
 Hats began the Victorian era as simple bonnets.
 By the 1880s, milliners were tested by the competition among women to top their outfits with the most creative (and extravagant) hats, designed with expensive materials such as silk flowers and exotic plumes such as ostrich and peacock.
 As the Victorian era drew to a close, however, fashions were showing indications of a popular backlash against excessive styles.
 Model, actress and socialite Lillie Langtry took London by storm in the 1870s, attracting notice for wearing simple black dresses to social events.
 Combined with her natural beauty, the style appeared dramatic.
 Fashions followed her example (as well as Queen Victoria's wearing of mourning black later in her reign).
 According to Harold Koda, the former Curator-in-chief of the Metropolitan Museum of Art's Costume Institute, "The predominantly black palette of mourning dramatizes the evolution of period silhouettes and the increasing absorption of fashion ideals into this most codified of etiquettes," said Koda, "The veiled widow could elicit sympathy as well as predatory male advances.
 As a woman of sexual experience without marital constraints, she was often imagined as a potential threat to the social order."